nralbrecht/breakpoint-proximity-chat/README.md

 - Make enemy detection range larger when clients are speaking
 - Radio should get more quiet with distance
     - Configurable Min/Max distance
+- Set mouth position to avatar when in vehicle
+- Create class diagram
+- Look into publishing a TS3 addon

 # Change log